Clarkkkk/vue-view-transitions/README.md

 <h1 style="view-transition-name: title">Title</h1>
 ```

-You can pass an object as well to toggle it dynamically:
+You can use object syntax to toggle it dynamically:

 ```html
 <h1 v-trans="{ title: someBoolean }">Title</h1>